MichiMich/NftWithWhitelist/README.md

 <img src="./gifs/AsciiFaces.gif" width="142" height="142" />

+## Short description
 Creating two contracts.

-1. A nft contract including the ERC721 standard which will create different AsciiFaces fully onchain
+1. A **nft contract** including the ERC721 standard which will create different AsciiFaces fully onchain
-2. An AccessControl contract which defines which adddress can mint what number of elements of the nft contract given in 1.
+2. An **AccessControl contract** which defines which adddress can mint what number of elements of the nft contract given in 1.

-## Nft contract - OnChainNftMintContract
+## Details
+### fully onchain
 Creating fully onchain generated AsciiFaces using base64 encoding and svg creation - no need for storing the picture/image/svg on any decentralized/centralized storage.

+### random and all mint combinations
 Defining all possible mint combinations during deployment of the contract.

-## AccessControl contract

-The AccessControl contract lets the owner add addresses and the allowed nr of elements which the address is able to mint.
+Combination of a choosen number at mint and the clearing of the used mint combinations to generate one of its kind nfts only - all "random" created - no duplicates.
+**its no full randomness, if you want a true unbiased randomness you should go for <a href="https://docs.chain.link/docs/chainlink-vrf/">chainlink VRF</a>**

-## Realization of a whitelist
+### Realization of a whitelist

 The whitelist is realized by linking the nft contract with the AccessControl contract and vice versa.
 This ensures that the mint function of the nft contract can only be accessed by addresses which are granted access from the AccessControl access during non-public mint.

-# Prerequisites
+## Prerequisites
 <ul  dir="auto">
 <li><a  href="https://nodejs.org/en/download/"  rel="nofollow">Nodejs and npm</a>
 You'll know you've installed nodejs right if you can run: